askumar2903/blacklight-collector/README.md

 ## Inspection Result

-`blacklight-collector` creates a few different assets at the end of an inspection, these include:
+The package creates a few different assets at the end of an inspection, these include:

 - **browser-cookies.json**
   - JSON file containing a list of all the cookies set on that website.